cverdel/image_examples/README.md

 # Image examples

-Some images I've made, mainly using QGIS and rayshader
+Some images I've made, mainly using [QGIS] (https://qgis.org/en/site/about/index.html) and rayshader.

 Rayshaded version of the 1st edition Bloods Range 1:250,000-scale geological map in the Amadeus Basin of the Northern Territory.